erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     1     0.352         0.343  1.02      35.6 2.15e-18     3  -286.
 582. 598.
     # i 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>

-Unfortunately, adding the variables B1 and B2 produces a model with a larger coefficient for M. B1 is also negatively associated with D, despite our synthetic model specifying M to be positively dependent on B1 (so we expect B1 and M to at least have coefficients with the same
+Unfortunately, adding the variables B1 and B2 produced a model with a larger coefficient for M. B1 is also negatively associated with D, despite our synthetic model specifying M to be positively dependent on B1 (so we expect B1 and M to at least have coefficients with the same